tmobile/magentaA11y/_checklist-native/date-time-picker.md

 mobile:
   swipe: |
-      Focus moves to the element, expresses its name, role, value & state (if applicable)
+      Focus moves to the element, expresses its name, role, value
   doubletap: |
      Selects and opens picker